Flags During the Years of Oppression 1899 - 1917

 One without.

-Horizontal flags were especially common in blue and white, although red-and-yellow versions also existed.
-Both colour sets could appear with or without the lion emblem, which might be placed either in the centre or in the canton.
-More unusual variations included flags with blue on top or diagonally divided designs.
+Two-part horizontal flags were especially common in blue and white, though red-and-yellow versions also existed.
+Horizontal flags appeared both with and without the lion, and the lion might be placed either in the centre or in the canton.
+In rarer cases, the flag appeared with blue on top, or with a diagonal division.

 3. Simple Cross Flags